-Many patients with stage III disease will completely resolve or have only minor residual lung abnormalities (<10 mm) after cisplatin-based chemotherapy.
+Many patients with Stage III disease will completely resolve or have only minor residual lung abnormalities (<10 mm) after cisplatin-based chemotherapy.
 Observation is then warranted.
-An estimated 10% to 20% of all patients with testicular NSGCT will have residual pulmonary disease after chemotherapy or subsequently manifest pulmonary disease during follow-up and warrant consideration of PM [146, 147].
-In approximately one-half of these patients, there is residual mediastinal disease that also requires removal and needs to be part of surgical planning.
-Unfortunately, no accurate models exist for distinguishing complete tumor necrosis from remaining pathology for postchemotherapy pulmonary abnormalities.
-In addition to testicular/RPNLD pathology containing teratoma and normalized STMs, CT findings suggestive of pulmonary teratoma include a rounded or cystic appearance.
-Although considered "benign," teratoma has local growth potential as well as malignant transformation; therefore, surgery is recommended with high cure rates [148-150].
-Moreover parenchymal-sparing techniques involving "shelling out" of teratoma are efficacious, avoiding large pulmonary resections [146].
-If PM in 1 lung is pathologically complete tumor necrosis, abnormalities in the contralateral lung are observed, because there is a 90% pathologic concordance between lungs [151].
-Less commonly, malignant residual disease in the form of persistent NSGCT or malignant transformation of teratoma into non-germ cell cancer is present and may be anticipated by elevated STMs or testicular/RPNLD pathology, or both.
-In these cases, PM is undertaken in select patients to remove a limited number of areas, because cure is possible but significantly lower compared with PM for teratoma [149, 152-154].
-In contrast to teratoma, which has low metabolic activity, PET imaging can be helpful to determine resectability in patients when residual malignant disease is suspected.
-Standard wide local excision (wedge) is used.
+It is estimated approximately 10-20% of all testicular NSGCT patients will have residual pulmonary disease following chemotherapy or subsequently manifest pulmonary disease during follow-up and warrant consideration of PM.
+[148, 149] In approximately one half of these cases, there is residual mediastinal disease, which also requires removal, and needs to be part of surgical planning.
+Unfortunately no accurate models exist for distinguishing complete tumor necrosis from remaining pathology for post-chemotherapy pulmonary abnormalities.
+In addition to testicular/RPNLD pathology containing teratoma and normalized STM, CT findings suggestive of pulmonary teratoma include a rounded and/or cystic appearance.
+While considered "benign", teratoma has local growth potential as well as malignant transformation, therefore surgery is recommended with high cure rates.
+[150-152] Moreover parenchymal sparing techniques involving "shelling out" of teratoma, is efficacious, avoiding large pulmonary resections.
+[148] If PM in one lung is pathologically complete tumor necrosis, abnormalities in the contralateral lung are observed, as there is a 90% pathologic concordance between lungs.
+[153] Less commonly, malignant residual disease in the form of persistent NSGCT or malignant transformation of teratoma into non-germ cell cancer is present and may be anticipated by either elevated STM and/or testicular/RPNLD pathology.
+In these cases, PM is undertaken in select patients to remove a limited number of areas, as cure is possible but significantly lower as compared to PM for teratoma.
+[151, 154-156] In contrast to teratoma, which has low metabolic activity, PET imaging can be helpful to determine resectability in patients suspected of residual malignant disease.
+Standard wide local excision (wedge) is utilized.
 Adequate surgical margin less commonly requires anatomic pulmonary resection.

-PM after platin-based chemotherapy in the treatment of NSGCT of testicular origin has high curative potential, with 5-year survival rates ranging from 59% to 94%.
-Although prospective randomized studies are lacking, high cure rates after PM generate a strong bias toward surgery.
-Prognostic factors include International Germ Cell Cancer Cooperative Group risk (low, intermediate, or high) at the time of presentation and histology of resected disease after chemotherapy (benign: necrosis/ teratoma; malignant: persistent NSGCT/malignant transformation into non-germ cell cancer).
+PM following platin-based chemotherapy in the treatment of NSGCT of testicular origin has high curative potential with five-year survival rates ranging from 59% to 94%.
+Although prospective randomized studies are lacking, high cure rates after PM generate a strong bias towards surgery.
+Prognostic factors include International Germ Cell Cancer Cooperative Group risk (low, intermediate, high) at time of presentation and histology of resected disease after chemotherapy (benign - necrosis/teratoma; malignant - persistent NSGCT/malignant transformation into non-germ cell cancer).

-Consensus Statements
+Consensus statements:

-- 15. When managing NSGCTs, PM is indicated for all residual lung abnormalities ≥ 10 mm after platinbased chemotherapy with normalized STMs suspected of containing teratoma. - Strongly Agree: 67% Agree: 25% Neutral: 8% Disagree: 0% Strongly Disagree: 0% - 16.
-When managing NSGCTs, contralateral lung abnormalities can be observed if histology of unilateral PM demonstrates complete tumor necrosis. - Strongly Agree: 46% Agree: 46% Neutral: 8% Disagree: 0% Strongly Disagree: 0% - 17.
-When managing NSGCTs, PM is indicated for select patients with limited number of lung abnormalities after first-line or second-line platinbased chemotherapy suspected of containing viable nonseminomatous cancer or malignant transformation of teratoma into non-germ cell cancer, or both. - Strongly Agree: 67% Agree: 33% Neutral: 0% Disagree: 0% Strongly Disagree: 0%
+15. When managing nonseminomatous germ cell tumors, PM is indicated for all residual lung abnormalities ≥ 10 mm after platin-based chemotherapy with normalized STM suspected of containing teratoma.

+Strongly Agree: 67% Agree: 25% Neutral: 8% Disagree: 0% Strongly Disagree: 0%

+16. When managing nonseminomatous germ cell tumors, contralateral lung abnormalities can be observed if histology of unilateral PM demonstrates complete tumor necrosis.

+Strongly Agree: 46% Agree: 46% Neutral: 8% Disagree: 0% Strongly Disagree: 0%

+17. When managing nonseminomatous germ cell tumors, PM is indicated for select patients with limited number of lung abnormalities after first or second-line platin-based chemotherapy suspected of containing viable nonseminomatous cancer and/or malignant transformation of teratoma into non-germ cell cancer.

+Strongly Agree: 67% Agree: 33% Neutral: 0% Disagree: 0% Strongly Disagree: 0%

-Breast Cancer
+Breast cancer